telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/design-time.md

 ## Design Time

-At-design time you can directly type on the left or right part to add a buttons.
+At design time you can directly type on the left or right part to add buttons.

 >caption Figure 1: RadTabbedForm add buttons to the left or right.